2024 DOL & FLSA Overtime Rule Update in the United States

 Increased Salary Thresholds

-One of the most significant changes of the new overtime rule is the increase in the minimum salary threshold for white-collar employees (executive, administrative, computer-based roles and professional workers).
+One of the most significant changes in the 2024 final rule was a planned increase in the minimum salary threshold for white-collar employees (executive, administrative, computer-based roles and professional workers).
 Employees earning below this threshold must now receive overtime pay for working over 40 hours a week.
 To qualify for exemption from overtime pay, these employees must now earn at least $844 per week, which translates to $43,888 annually.
 That's an increase of $160 per week or $8,320 annually.
 This threshold will rise again in January 2025 to $1,128 per week ($58,656 annually).
+Note: DOL states the 2024 rule was vacated; for enforcement it is applying the 2019 threshold of $684/week.

 Changes to Highly Compensated Employees (HCE)